delphijc/smbsec/website/content/books/ai-blue-team-ops/chapter7.md

 date = "2025-11-28"
 weight = 70
 +++
-# Chapter 7 – Governance, Ethics, and Compliance

 ## 7.1 Ethical Foundations
 - **Bias & Fairness** – ML models can inherit biases from training data.
 Use balanced datasets and audit for disparate impact.